Rodri (footballer, born 1990): 1860 Munich

 Late in August 2014, Rodri joined German club TSV 1860 Munich, signing a contract until 2017.
 He made his 2.
 Bundesliga debut on 20 September, replacing compatriot Edu Bedia at the hour mark of a 1–1 home draw against FC Ingolstadt 04.

 Rodri scored his first goal on 20 March 2015, after an assist by Korbinian Vollmann in a 1–1 draw with VfR Aalen also at the Allianz Arena.
 On 4 August, he was loaned to Real Valladolid of the Spanish second tier in a season-long deal.

 Later career

 On 27 July 2016, shortly after cutting ties with TSV by mutual consent, Rodri returned to his homeland and penned a one-year contract with Córdoba CF. He continued competing in the second division in the following seasons, with Cultural y Deportiva Leonesa and Granada CF.

 On 16 October 2019, free agent Rodri signed a short-term deal with Bristol City lasting until January 2020, with the option of an extension until 30 June.
-He returned to his homeland shortly after, joining second-tier Real Oviedo for six months.
+He returned to his homeland shortly after, joining Real Oviedo of division two for six months.

+After a shoulder injury in a September 2020 friendly, Rodri missed the first 13 matches of the new season for Oviedo, returning on 24 November away to CD Lugo.
+After six months without a team, he dropped into the third tier for the first time in 11 years, signing with UD Logroñés of the new Primera Federación for the remainder of the campaign on 31 January 2022.

+Having not scored during his spell in La Rioja, Rodri remained in the same league by moving to AD Ceuta FC on 8 November 2022.
+He scored on his debut as a second-half substitute four days later, the only goal in the first round of the Copa del Rey at CD Utrera; he added another in a 3–2 home win over second-tier UD Ibiza in the next round and then the only one of a defeat of top-flight Elche CF also at the Estadio Alfonso Murube on 3 January, putting the club in the last 16 for the first time in their history.
+He ended the league season as top scorer with 20 goals from 24 games, including a hat-trick on 26 February in a 3–1 away victory against Pontevedra CF.

+Rodri split the 2023–24 campaign between Real Murcia CF and Ceuta, still in division three.